RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/README.md

 - [A] Configure the PostgreSQL DB
 - [A] Deployment of RHPAM Business Central  on the assigned EC2 VM (only `Development` environment)
 - [M] Configure the Git connectivity
-- [A] Deployment of RHPAM Business Central on the assigned EC2 VM
+- [A] Deployment of RHPAM Kie Server on the assigned EC2 VM
 - [M] Generate the required AMI images
 - [M] Update the Launch Configuration of the Auto Scaling Groups to match the new AMI ids
 - [M] Configure the Jenkins server and the CI/CD pipeline